Isomorphs in sheared binary Lennard-Jones glass: Transient response: Identifying candidate isomorphs

-In this section we present, test and compare different methods for generating isomorphs in non-equilibrium situations, inspired by the equilibrium methods discussed in Sec.~\ref{subsec:methods}.
-Some involve fluctuations from runs at a single state point.
-Others involve an iterative procedure involving two state points to get certain quantities to match.
-Different methods disagree by increasingly large amounts as the density factor increases, but this rate of increase decreases with increasing initial density.
-The latter must be true since at sufficiently high densities the LJ potential is indistinguishable from the repulsive IPL 12 term; the convergence to pure IPL-12 behavior is slow, however.
-To compare different methods, we use as a test case glasses cooled at $10^{-5}$ (LJ units) and sheared at 10$^{-3}$ (reduced units), and the case of a density increase of 10\% from 1.183 to 1.301.
-The methods typically yield the factor by which the initial temperature must be scaled in order to obtain the temperature at the new density.
-We refer to this factor as the {\em temperature ratio}.
-The results for the temperature ratio and corresponding estimated temperature at the latter density are summarized in Table~\ref{tab:compare_methods_density1}.
+In this subsection we show that the force method for generating candidate isomorphs, along with other fluctuation methods, give different temperatures from those required for invariant flow stress.
+Different methods disagree by increasingly large amounts as the density factor increases, although the rate of increase decreases with increasing initial density.
+To compare different methods, we use as a test case glasses cooled at $R_{c,0}=10^{-5}$ (LJ units) and sheared at $\tilde{\dot{\epsilon}}=10^{-3}$ (reduced units), and consider mostly the case of a density increase of 10\% from 1.183 to 1.301.
+The results for the temperature ratio ($T_f/T_i$) and corresponding estimated temperature at the latter density are summarized in Table~\ref{tab:compare_methods_density1}.
+Since the force method only requires a single configuration to give a temperature ratio $T_f/T_i$, it can be applied repeatedly throughout a simulation at the reference density, giving an immediate estimate of statistical errors and possible systematic changes (for example as a function of strain).